functorz-tech/momen_doc/account-community/my-wallet.md

 ### Introduction

-&#x20;"My Wallet"  has been introduced to provide users with more convenient payment options on Momen.
+"My Wallet" has been introduced to provide users with more convenient payment options on Momen.
 This feature enables purchases using discount coupons and credits.

 <figure><img src="../.gitbook/assets/截屏2024-11-01 11.45.03.png" alt=""><figcaption></figcaption></figure>

 ### Benefits